amilia-n/Kanvas/README.md

 Kanvas is a comprehensive Learning Management System (LMS) built with React and Express, featuring course management, enrollment workflows, assignment submission, grading, and real-time student progress tracking.

 ---
+Try logging in as Mr. Donald Knuth, our CS teacher!
+Username: dknu@faculty.kanvas.edu
+Password: password123
+For other users, check the seed.js
+---

 ## Table of Contents